On-Campus Employment

 Applying for On-Campus Employment

-Students may utilize Career and Leadership Development (CLD) resources to help them find a job on-campus, as well as tips for job interviews, resumes, etc.
+Students may utilize Career and Leadership Development (CLD)'s On-Campus Jobs resources page to help them find a job on-campus, as well as tips for job interviews, resumes, etc.

 On-campus positions for students are listed on Handshake, SF State's online job listing service.
 Students can also contact the on-campus departments where they would like to work.